KhronosGroup/glTF/specification/README.md

 ### material.technique

-The id of the technique.
+The ID of the technique.
 If this is not supplied, and no extension is present that defines material properties, then the primitive should be rendered using a default material with 50% gray emissive color.

 * **Type**: `string`
 * **Required**: No